Boyko S Atanassov, PhD, Assistant Professor, Bulgarian Academy of Sciences, Sofia, Bulgaria

 Understanding the molecular and cellular basis of tumor cell heterogeneity and developing novel therapeutics targeting cancer stem cells.

 Xinjiang Wang, PhD, Assistant Professor, Weizmann Institute of Science, Rehovot, Israel

-Anna Woloszynska-Read, PhD, Assistant Professor, University at Buffalo, Roswell Park Division
+Anna Woloszynska-Read, PhD, Assistant Professor, SUNY at Buffalo, Roswell Park Division